-The UNICEF report A Child is a Child: Protecting children on the move from violence, abuse and exploitation, noted that 170.000 unaccompanied children applied for asylum in Europe in 2015-16 and furthermore, that minors travelling alone accounted for 92 per cent of all children arriving to Italy by sea in 2016 and in the first months of 2017.
+The UNICEF, in A Child is a Child: Protecting children on the move from violence, abuse and exploitation, reported that 170.000 unaccompanied children applied for asylum in Europe in 2015-16 and furthermore, that minors travelling alone accounted for 92 per cent of all children arriving to Italy by sea in 2016 and in the first months of 2017.
 According to the European Commission, in 2017 there were 31.8 thousand applications for asylum in the EU-28 from unaccompanied minors.

 Unaccompanied and separated minors on the move may face the likelihood of extended administrative detention, in some cases lasting up to a year and long delays in relocation and family reunification procedures.
-With this respect, there have been allegations in Greece that 20% of unaccompanied minors disappear from reception centres within 24 hours of their placement (when the average stay is 60 days).
-These early departures can also be attributabled to a distrust of regular asylum channels, fear of deportation and impatience with lengthy resettlement processes, rather than uniquely linked to abductions or exploitation.
+For example, there have been allegations in Greece that 20% of unaccompanied minors disappear from reception centers within 24 hours of their placement (when the average stay is 60 days).
+These early departures can also be attributable to a distrust of regular asylum channels, fear of deportation and impatience with lengthy resettlement processes, rather than uniquely linked to abductions or exploitation.

 The unbearable disappearance of an estimated 10,000 unaccompanied children in Europe in 2016 captured international media headlines.
-With this regard, Europol noted that they were likely being exploited by smugglers, including for the purposes of labour exploitation and sexual exploitation.
+In this regard, EUROPOL noted that they were likely being exploited by smugglers, including for the purposes of labor and sexual exploitation.